Chen-Abudi/react-around-auth/README.md

 ## Intro

 This is an responsive web application that showcases a person's travel around the U.S. It has the ability of adding, sharing or even removing photos, liking/disliking, changing profile info and picture with _RESTful API_.
-An important addition to this incredible application is **Security** for the homepage which includes Identication, Authentication, Authorization.
+An important addition to this incredible application is **Security** for the homepage which includes Identication, Authentication and Authorization.

 ### 🗝️ This React project is an optimized iteration of a :